-Ford F150 Sluggish Acceleration
+Ford F150 Sluggish Acceleration [Top Fix]

-Ford F150 no power when accelerating
+Ford F150 has no power when accelerating

 This is a very common issue with this vehicle and it can be costly to fix.
-There are many subject that must be checked to give you an exact answer.

-The 4 basics accelerations to look at are:
+The 4 things to look at:

-1. Mechanical engine issues or repair
+1. Mechanical engine issues

-2. Transmission issues or repair
+2. Transmission issues

-3. Engine computer issues or reprogramming
+3. Engine computer issues

-4. Electronic throttle control system problems
+4. Electronic throttle control system problems (gas pedal)

 What is hesitation on acceleration?